-Generally, carbohydrate should provide 45-65% of total calories.
-The minimum established Dietary Reference Intake (DRI) for carbohydrate is 130 grams per day.
-That amount however, is a bottom line minimum and most people require more to meet the recommended 45-65% of calories.
-For example a woman who is dieting and eating only 1300 calories per day would be encouraged to eat 146-211 grams of carbohydrate per day (45-65% of 1300 calories).
-For some individuals, eating at the higher range of the carbohydrate budget ( $\geq$ 55% of calories) may cause an increase in plasma triglycerides.
-Given that situation, the diet can be manipulated to eat at the lower range of the carbohydrate budget and increase the monounsaturated fats.
+Evidence is inconclusive for an ideal amount of carbohydrate intake for people with diabetes.
+The National Institutes of Medicine established a minimum Dietary Reference Intake (DRI) for carbohydrate of 130 grams per day.
+The Institute of Medicine's 2010 Guidelines for Healthy Americans state that 45-65% of calories should come from carbs.
+For some individuals, eating at the higher range of the carbohydrate budget ( $\geq 55\%$ of calories) may cause an increase in plasma triglycerides.
+Given that situation, the diet can be manipulated to eat at the lower range of the carb budget and increase the monounsaturated fats.
 (Such as the Mediterranean Diet which uses more olive oil, olives and nuts.)